nikitavoloboev/data/docs/tools/docusaurus.md

 # [Docusaurus](https://docusaurus.io/)

 Docusaurus is great but I dislike the fact that it uses React which adds unnecessary load to the page.
-[VitePress](https://vitepress.vuejs.org/) seems like a nice alternative but Vue also uses VDOM.
+[VitePress](https://vitepress.vuejs.org/) & [VuePress](https://vuepress.vuejs.org/) seem like a nice alternative although Vue also uses VDOM.

 I want to try build a [SolidJS](../programming-languages/javascript/js-libraries/solid.md) based docs generation site and use it for my wiki.
 Start with just basics I need for myself and let the community do the rest.
 Make it as modular and pluggable as Docusaurus.
 And support inserting arbitrary Solid components.